 But why is this cathedral so special?
 First of all, it is a place of worship.
 Religion and spirituality have always been important to people around the world, and it’s no exception in Vienna.
 In Stephansdom, exactly seven services are held on weekdays and ten on Sundays.
 Always wonderfully decorated, the place becomes particularly busy with visitors on high feast days such as Easter, Whitsun, or Christmas.
 Secondly, being a true symbol of one nation, a monument that makes an entire country proud, Stepansdom is a must-see place when you come to Austria.

 This famous cathedral is featured in several of our tours, so search for it on our Cultural Places platform and enjoy learning interesting historic facts.

 Hofburg, whose name translates to “Castle of the Court”, is another symbol of Austria and a remarkable Viennese landmark.
 This is an extraordinary castle complex, the main residence of the Habsburgs, and the political center of the Habsburg monarchy.
-Today, it still has the same role — it’s the main palace of the president of the Republic of Austria.
+Today, it still has almost the same role — it’s the official residence and workplace of the president of the Republic of Austria.

 This glorious complex is located in the very center of Vienna and it is impossible to be missed; it is one of the largest palace complexes in the world.
 The architecture is marvelous — its major buildings reflect 700 years of architectural history, as each of its rulers requested some alterations and additions.
 This is why this complex is a mixture of many styles: from Gothic to Renaissance, Baroque to Rococo, and a little bit of Classicism.